Stochastic domination in beta ensembles: Abstract

 \section{Abstract}

 We give a stochastic comparison and ordering of the largest eigenvalues, with parameter $\beta$, for Hermite $\beta$-ensembles and Laguerre $\beta$-ensembles.
-Taking limit, we recover a stochastic domination result for Tracy-Widom distributions obtained in \cite{VP2022}.
-We prove a stochastic domination result for the higher order analogues of Tracy-Widom distributions.
-We also generalize a few stochastic domination results from last passage percolation.
+Although stochastic comparison results are well known in Laguerre ensembles (for $\beta=1,2,4$) using the last passage percolation models, our results are novel even for $\beta=1,2,4$, in Hermite ensembles.
+Taking limit, we recover a stochastic domination result for Tracy-Widom distributions obtained in \cite{VP22}.
+Using this, we also obtain a result on the signs of means of Tracy-Widom distributions.
+Our methods also provide stochastic domination results for spiked beta ensembles as well.
+We compare ordering of all the eigenvalues collectively, with $\beta$ as a parameter, by proving ordering of the moments of Hermite and Laguerre $\beta$-ensembles.

+In order to generalize the stochastic domination results of \cite{VP22} to higher order analogues of Tracy-Widom distributions, we study tail estimates of these distributions.
+We show that the description of these distributions as eigenvalues of a stochastic operator is inconsistent with the known tail estimates.
+As a result, we disprove a conjecture of \cite{KRV13} for $\beta=2$ and $k=1$.

 \keywords{ Stochastic domination, Random matrices} \subjclass[2010]{60B20, 60B05}